 This booklet was developed to provide you with general information concerning your joint replacement.
 It explains the steps that you will need to take in preparation for your admission to the hospital.
-In addition, it also reviews what you can expect at the time of surgery, during your hospital stay, after surgery, and your return home.
+In addition, it also reviews what you can expect at the time of surgery, during your hospital stay postoperatively, and upon arrival home.
 Although the booklet reviews the most common scenarios, each individual is unique and therefore specific instructions may vary depending upon your needs.